Ferroxius/Witcher-3-Enhanced-Edition-Simplified/README.md

 Remove the original file "modW3EE" from your mod directory.
 Then download this mod and place it in your mod directory effectively replacing it.
 Also navigate to documents/The Witcher 3 and replace the input.settings file with the one from the mod

+You should also delete the scripts folder from EE Redux's mod file as its scripts are already integrated into the mod

 You will also need to remove the following xml files from bin/config/r4game/user_config_matrix/pc

 modFHUDConfig.xml